 Since the inception of the Quality Cohorts model, 33 local, licensed early childhood sites have participated in Monroe Smart Start’s Quality Cohorts.
 Sixty-eight percent of Quality Cohort participant sites have increased one or more levels in Paths to QUALITY™, affording over 700 children higher quality care.
 Four family child care providers from the Quality Cohort are also now accredited by National Association of Family Child Care (NAFCC) and have achieved Level 4 in Paths to QUALITY™.
 View participating Monroe County Paths to QUALITY™ providers by level.

 Interested in becoming a participant in a future Quality Cohort?
 Contact Monroe Smart Start Coordinator Jennifer Myers at email@example.com.

 To help early childhood providers sustain high-quality care, Monroe Smart Start has created three learning communities:

-Monroe Smart Start provides professional development for these groups and maintains social communities to facilitate collaborations among child care providers and facility directors.
+Monroe Smart Start coordinates professional development for these groups and maintains social communities to facilitate collaborations among child care providers and facility directors.
 Members of the BLOOMing early learning communities share knowledge, experiences, and expertise to support each other in sustaining quality care for Monroe County children.
+Nearly 150 early learning professionals participate in Monroe Smart Start’s BLOOMing early learning communities.
 Interested in getting involved in our BLOOMing communities?
 Contact us for details.